Roasted Butternut Squash Soup

 Servings: 4-6 | Prep Time: 15 minutes | Cook Time: 1 hour | Total Time: 1 hour 15 minutes

-This velvety roasted butternut squash soup features butternut squash seed oil, maple syrup, and warm spices for the ultimate fall comfort food.
+This velvety roasted butternut squash soup features warm spices and a drizzle of House Blend Olive Oil for the ultimate fall comfort food.
 Roasting the squash brings out its natural sweetness and creates a rich, creamy texture without heavy cream.

 Ingredients

-- 1 tbsp butternut squash seed oil, plus more for drizzling
+• 1 tbsp House Blend Olive Oil, plus more for drizzling

-- 1-2 tbsp butter or olive oil, to taste
+• 1-2 tbsp butter or House Blend Olive Oil, to taste

 Directions